isb-cgc/readthedocs/docs/source/sections/gcp-info/gcp-info2/LaunchVM.rst

 "Equivalent REST or command line" when you click the command line option a popup will appears and show you the command to create the exact VM with the selected configuration. you can save it and reuse to create an quick VM instance.

-You can launch a virtual machine (which we will generally refer to as a VM) from the Google Cloud Console or from the command line using the Google Cloud SDK.
-We will describe both of these approaches here.

 You should already be somewhat familiar with the Console, and hopefully you have tried invoking the **gcloud** command from your command-line.